sgauthamr2001/MNIST_picoRV32/README.md

 The implementation with the accelerator integrated with the PicoRV32 is available [here](/mnist_integrated)

+The link to Video demonstration of project [here](https://youtu.be/cVglBVtG-lI)

 ## Group Members :
 - Shashank Nag, EE19B118